 Your event may need to be considered by your council’s local traffic committee.
 You should begin discussing your TMP with your local council at least six months before the event.
 Be sure to confirm when the committee meets, as it is often only monthly or less frequently.
 Larger-scale events may require a longer planning period.

-Refer to the Roads and Maritime Services Special Events Guide for detailed information about transport and traffic issues.
+Refer to the Transport for NSW NSW guide to traffic and transport management for special events for detailed information about transport and traffic issues.